pritha90/FlowAggregator/README.md

 from Grad school days and since the ask was for a HTTP server.
 2. Setting up Kafka locally was painful and expecting someone else to follow steps was unrealistic, hence went with the free trial on Confluent Cloud.
 3. The current implementation uses a Redis cache instead of a in-memory hash map as before.
 The user has to have the Redis server installed and running.
 Redis install and start are straightforward.
-There is no assumption of the Redis cache versio used.n

 The source code is in the master branch.
 Run: